Ahsan-Zaidi/social-network-api/README.md

 ## Description

-🔍MongoDB is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.
-Over the last part of this course, you’ll use several of the technologies that social networking platforms use in their full-stack applications.
-Because the foundation of these applications is data, it’s important that you understand how to build and structure the API first.

-In this app, I have created an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-You’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM.
-In addition to using the Express.js (Links to an external site.) and Mongoose (Links to an external site.) packages, you may also optionally use a JavaScript date library of your choice or the native JavaScript Date object to format timestamps
+🔍 In this application, I've developed an API for a social networking web platform that enables users to express their thoughts, respond to their friends' posts, and build a list of friends.
+The technology stack includes Express.js for routing, a MongoDB database, and the Mongoose Object Data Modeling (ODM).
+In addition to the Express.js and Mongoose packages, you have the option to incorporate a JavaScript date library of your preference or utilize the native JavaScript Date object to format timestamps.

 ✋ [GitHub Repository](https://github.com/Ahsan-Zaidi/social-network-api)